DLibatique/LATN102-S20/notes/module-2-tenses.md

 #### Practice Opportunity

-Find the present stem and form the 3rd person singular imperfect ative and passive for the following verbs.
+Find the present stem and form the 3rd person singular imperfect active and passive for the following verbs.

 <hr>